 Get In Touch

-Deciding to start exercising again after many starts and stops can be difficult.
+Deciding to start exercising again after many quits can be difficult.

-Many of us have gotten the motivation to start working out probably after watching a motivational video or reading an inspiring story, or one of the most common: a New Year’s resolution.
+We’ve all gotten the motivation to start working out, probably after watching a motivational video, reading an inspiring story, or one of the most common: a New Year’s resolution.

-You get this huge burst of motivation then you tell yourself, “This time, this time around I will stick to it, I will achieve my body goals.”
+You get this huge burst of motivation, and then you tell yourself, “This time, this time around, I will stick to it; I will achieve my body goals.”